germanoeich/siftail/README.md

 ```

 Notes:
-- By default, siftail tails from the end and prefills the view with up to the last 200 lines (reading at most ~512KB).
-Use `--from-start` to load the entire existing file before tailing.
+- By default, siftail reads the entire file from the beginning, then continues tailing.
+- To show only the last N lines initially and tail from the end, use `-n N` (or `--num-lines N`).

 ### Docker Mode
 Stream logs from all running containers: